 The Best Kids Water Shoes of 2018

-Welcome to the best of all worlds: waterproof upper, skin-tight protection from sand, a skid-proof sole that’s thin enough to feel the ground beneath but thick enough to offer protection, all packaged in a water sock with toe protection.
+Welcome to the best of all worlds: waterproof upper, skin-tight protection from sand, and a skid-proof sole that’s thin enough to feel the ground beneath but thick enough to offer protection.
+All of this is packaged in a water sock with extra toe protection.

-The neoprene upper is water resistant and quick-dry, and its elastic fit with velcro closure make them easy to put on for both you and your toddler.
+The neoprene upper is water resistant and quick-dry, and its elastic fit with velcro closures make them easy to put on for both you and your toddler.

-These will give your child the protection they need without feeling too bulky and are versatile enough to wear in a number of different environments.
+These will give your child the protection they need without feeling too bulky, and they’re versatile enough to wear in a number of different environments.

 - They fit snug around the ankle to keep out sand.